If you’ve had a persistent cough, shortness of breath and feel run down, you may have bronchitis. Then again, it might be pneumonia.

 For both bronchitis and pneumonia, treatment includes rest and hydration.
 Over-the-counter medications, such as cough syrup, decongestants and non-steroidal anti-inflammatories (such as ibuprofen) may help with symptoms, but always check with your provider to make sure a medication is safe for you.
 Saline nasal rinses can also help, especially if the patient has upper respiratory symptoms.

-Getting a flu vaccine can help prevent both bronchitis and pneumonia, as does regularly washing your hands and not smoking.
+Getting a flu vaccine can help prevent both bronchitis and pneumonia, as does regularly washing your hands and avoid cigarette smoking.
 A pneumonia vaccine may be recommended for at-risk patients.

 “Both bronchitis and pneumonia are really common, and it’s hard to distinguish between them,” Henderson said.
 “So don’t hesitate to see your health care provider if you have symptoms of either.”